 While this is happening, the brain causes certain bodily functions such as heart rate and breathing to slow down.
 During an overdose—when your body can't handle the amount of opioids you've taken—these functions slow to the point it becomes life-threatening.
 This affects a person in many different, often observable ways, including:

-- Changes in skin tone: Due to lack of oxygen, someone in the throes of an overdose may exhibit bluish lips and fingernails, as well as pale or blue skin, which can also be cold to the touch.
-In darker-skinned people, skin may seem gray or ashen.
+Changes in skin tone: Due to lack of oxygen, someone having an overdose may exhibit bluish lips and fingernails, as well as pale or blue skin, which can also be cold to the touch.
+In people with dark skin tones, skin may seem gray or ashen.

 In the event of an overdose